Dreaming of a tiger: hidden power, always ready

 Ask yourself: “What opposing qualities in me, like tiger stripes, create my unique pattern?
 What in this duality is not a contradiction but a source of strength?”

 Astrological note: Tiger stripes evoke the Moon in opposition to Pluto, or Mercury in the 8th house.
-Scorpio and Gemini with tense Moon-Pluto aspects often carry this theme of duality as their central one.
+Scorpios and Geminis with tense Moon-Pluto aspects often carry this theme of duality as their central one.
 If Pluto is now opposing your natal Moon — the theme of accepting your own contradictions is in focus.

 A tiger in dreams is always an encounter with precision.
 With that part of your nature that knows how to accumulate and release.
 To wait and to act.
 To conceal and to appear.
-This is not aggression and not threat — it is the capacity to act at full strength precisely when it is needed.
+Not aggression, not threat, but the capacity to act at full strength precisely when it is needed.
+And this capacity does not need to be proven: it simply knows its hour and finds its way to it.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the tiger from your dream show you that precision which lives in you — and which you have perhaps not let yourself use for a long time.
+Each stripe on his coat tells you that light and shadow live together in you — and together, they make you yourself.